 Acute lymphoid leukemia in Child

-ALL/LBL is the most common cancer in children (mostly under 6 years old and accounting for a quarter of all childhood malignancies) and is also seen in adults (usually over 60 years old).
+ALL / LBL is the most common cancer in children (mostly younger than 6 years and accounting for a quarter of all childhood malignancies) and is also seen in adults (usually older than 60 years).
 Children may present with unexplained fevers, pallor, hepatosplenomegaly, lymphadenopathy, and/or bleeding and easy bruising.
-The cause of ALL/LBL is unknown, but it has been associated with ionizing radiation as well as certain genetic abnormalities.
+Retinal hemorrhage may occur.
+The cause of ALL / LBL is unknown, but it has been associated with ionizing radiation as well as certain genetic abnormalities.
+Approximately 75% of infants with ALL have KMT2A gene rearrangement (formerly known as mixed-lineage leukemia), associated with particularly poor outcomes.
+The Philadelphia chromosome (Ph), while rare in childhood cases of ALL, is present in 20%-25% of adult cases, the most common genetic subgroup.
+The incidence of Ph-positive ALL increases with age.

 C91.00 – Acute lymphoblastic leukemia not having achieved remission